mingyuya/CarND-Extended-Kalman-Filter/README.md

 ### Simulation

 The compiled program can communicate with the simulator by [uWebSocket](https://github.com/uNetworking/uWebSockets).
 Here is the captured image during the simulation.
+The position of the car (green triangle) estimated using the measurements from a sensor fusion (blue and red dots)

 ![alt text][image2]